khoadb/tw-feeback-app/README.md

 - An example file 'retrogame.cfg' is included in the 'configs' directory, copy this file to the /boot directory so retrogame can find it
 - run the executeable file: sudo ./retrogame (this can be run in background &)

+ we’ll then set up the system to launch this automatically in the background at startup.
+- sudo nano /etc/rc.local

+Before the final “exit 0” line, insert this line:
+/home/pi/Adafruit-Retrogame/retrogame &

 GPIO information & config